2004 Pro Bowl

 The 2004 Pro Bowl was the NFL's all-star game for the 2003 season.
 The game was played on February 8, 2004, at Aloha Stadium in Honolulu, Hawaii.
-The final score was NFC 55, AFC 52, the most points scored in a Pro Bowl game.
+The final score was NFC 55, AFC 52, the most points scored in a Pro Bowl game until 2024.
 Marc Bulger of the St. Louis Rams was the game's MVP.

 Game summary

 The AFC's first play set the tone for what would become a high-scoring affair.
 Tennessee Titans quarterback Steve McNair faked a handoff to running back Jamal Lewis before throwing to Chad Johnson for a 90-yard touchdown pass, the third-longest scoring play in Pro Bowl history.
 After the NFC got the ball back, they were forced to punt after a three-and-out.
 However, the punt by Todd Sauerbrun was blocked, and Ed Reed of the Ravens recovered it and ran it into the end zone, giving the AFC a 14–0 lead early on.
 The NFC responded with a touchdown by Seahawks running back Shaun Alexander, and Jeff Wilkins kicked a field goal to bring the NFC to within four.
 After Mike Vanderjagt kicked a field goal of his own, the score at the end of the first quarter was 17–10 AFC.
 Peyton Manning came on for the AFC at the second quarter, and hit Colts teammate Marvin Harrison with a 50-yard strike, as well as another touchdown pass to Tony Gonzalez.
 Wilkins kicked another field goal for the NFC, and the halftime score was 31–13 in favor of the AFC.

 The AFC continued to add onto their lead with a Jamal Lewis touchdown, putting the score at 38–13.
 However, Marc Bulger, who had taken over at NFC quarterback from Daunte Culpepper, threw two quick touchdown passes to Torry Holt and Keenan McCardell, to bring the score to 38–27 at the end of three.
 Once again, the AFC struck quickly at the start of a quarter, when Trent Green hit Clinton Portis with a 22-yard touchdown pass.
 With less than 14 minutes remaining in the game, the score was 45–27.